pisol-ruenin/pompomproject/README.md

 ## Introduction

-Final project for [204113] Principles of Computing
+Final project for [204113] Principles of Computing.

-Website for reviewer and someone who interest in movie.
+Our project is **Free Popcorn**.

-Free Popcorn is website that reviewer can get income from review movie.
+**Free Popcorn** is website for reviewer and someone who love in movie,furthermore reviewer can get income from review.

 ## Run